Open-Source-Contributors/.github/README.md

 ## Past Events

 Curious about our past events?
-Explore the [past-events.md](past-events.md) file to see our journey and accomplishments.
+Explore the [past-events.md](past-events.md) to see our journey and accomplishments.

 ## Code of Conduct